Spiritual Unity: Recording and release

 That same month, Ayler called Stollman and told him he would like to make a recording.
 According to Val Wilmer, Ayler's decision to join Stollman's label, which would be called ESP-Disk, was made "against the advice of Cecil Taylor and other musicians who thought that artists should hold out for a price commensurate with their talent."
 Ayler justified his decision, stating: "I felt my art was so important that I had to get it out.
 At that time I was musically out of this world.
 I knew I had to play this music for the people."

-Stollman booked a session for July 10 at Variety Arts Studio, a small and inexpensive studio near Times Square which had been used frequently by Moe Asch, the owner of Folkways Records, for whom Stollman had done legal work.
+Stollman booked a session for July 10, 1964, at Variety Arts Studio, a small and inexpensive studio near Times Square which had been used frequently by Moses Asch, the owner of Folkways Records, for whom Stollman had done legal work.
 Stollman recalled:

 Just before 1 PM, Sunny Murray arrived, a large, genial walrus, moving and speaking with an easy agility that belied his appearance.
 Gary Peacock was next, tall, thin, ascetic looking, and soft spoken, with an introspective and kindly demeanor.
 Albert Ayler was last, small, wary and laconic.